 So, a very late, but deserved Kudos goes to "Captain Cleanup" Dave Gaines for motivating everyone to help cleanup, and leave this earth a little better place.

-He is noted for his work in decompression theory and models, which resulted in the Michigan Sea Grant (HUGI) tables and his participation in the development of the EDGE dive computer.
+which resulted in the Michigan Sea Grant (HUGI) tables and his participation in the development of the EDGE dive computer.
 Karl enjoys educating divers in the area of decompression (making divers more aware of the limitations of dive tables and computers) and diving safety.
 To that end he has given hundreds of lectures, seminars, and workshops as a featured speaker at conferences around the world.
 He has authored many articles and publications on decompression theory including "The Dynamics of Decompression Workbook," and contributing to "Dive Computers - A Consumer's Guide to History, Theory, and Performance" and "Women and Pressure - Diving and Altitude."
 Karl is the 1990 recipient of the Leonard Greenstone Diving Safety Award, the DAN/Rolex Diver of the Year for 1993, the 2004 Conrad Limbaugh Memorial Award for Scientific Diving Leadership and the 2008 California Scuba Service Award.